Florida Traumatic Brain Injury Recovery

 It is no surprise then that damage to this vital organ can be critical, either costing a person their life or severely altering the way they operate in the world.

 Once someone suffers a traumatic brain injury (TBI), they will surely have a long road to recovery.
 This article covers the early stages of recovery, the length of the recovery process, and the long-term results.
-Of course, all brain injuries will differ depending severity and all people will be affected differently, but this information may be helpful in understanding what you or a family member may be going through.
+Of course, all brain injuries will differ depending on the severity and all people will be affected differently, but this information may be helpful in understanding what you or a family member may be going through.

 Right Brain, Left Brain

 The human brain is divided into two halves, called hemispheres.
 The left hemisphere controls the right side of the body and the right hemisphere controls the left side.
 This means that if a person suffers damage to the right side of their brain, they will be affected on the left side of their body; and vice-versa.

 Although it is not true for every person all the time, generally speaking, the right-brain controls spatial abilities, intuitive functions, and the putting together of visual information.
 These functions all play a part in taking in information and then using it to make sense of what we see.
 For example, the right side of the brain is used to interpret music and visual arts in order to gain some greater understanding from it.
 It is also used for things like facial recognition and recalling visual and auditory memories.

 The left hemisphere is responsible for language and logical functioning, like reading, writing, listening, speaking, and mathematical computations.
 The left-brain is also responsible for memories involving words and facts.
 For example, if you need to recall something that you read, your left-brain will be in charge.